-Perrier had never been hugely profitable, and the rest of the family lacked the faith in the brand that St John had.
-By May 1939 the family had granted the Britain and Ireland distribution rights for Perrier to its major rival, Apollinaris.
+Perrier had never been hugely profitable, and the rest of the family lacked the faith in the brand that Harmsworth had.
+The British and Irish distribution rights to Perrier had been licensed to Apollinaris by May 1939.

 Rising sales in the United States saw a second factory opened at Vergeze in 1978.
-The new factory had a production capacity of nearly 400 million bottles, adding to the existing factory’s capacity of 350 million bottles.
+The new factory had an annual production capacity of nearly 400 million bottles, adding to the existing factory’s capacity of 350 million bottles.

 The brand peaked in 1989, when 1.2 billion bottles were sold, with half exported to the United States.

-Nestle acquired Perrier in 1992, in a deal which valued the company at $2.7 billion.
-Nestle believed it could turn around the struggling company.
+Nestle acquired Perrier in March 1992, in a deal which valued the company at £1.4 billion (US$2.7 billion).
+The acquisition transformed Nestle into the largest mineral water producer in the world.
+Nestle believed it could turn around the fortunes of the struggling business.